Harold Saxton Burr: Personal life

 Burr was a keen amateur painter of waterscapes and landscapes.
 His early work shows the influence of his friend George Bruestle while his later paintings, now often in pastel rather than oil, became more abstract in design.
-He exhibited at the Lyme Art Association from 1926–1946 and at the New Haven Paint and Clay Club from 1930-1946.
+He exhibited at the Lyme Art Association from 1926 to 1946 and at the New Haven Paint and Clay Club from 1930 to 1946.